Chicago Cubs: 2020–present: Post-Maddon years

 On October 15, 2021, the Cubs hired Cleveland assistant general manager Carter Hawkins as the new general manager.
-Following his hiring, the Cubs signed Marcus Stroman to a three-year, $71 million deal, previous World Series foe Yan Gomes to a two-year, $13 million deal, and star Japanese slugger Seiya Suzuki to a five-year, $85 million deal.
+Following his hiring, the Cubs signed Marcus Stroman to a three-year, $71 million deal, former World Series foe Yan Gomes to a two-year, $13 million deal, and star Japanese slugger Seiya Suzuki to a five-year, $85 million deal.
 In another rebuilding year, the Cubs finished the 2022 season 74–88, finishing third in the division and 19 games out of first.
 In the ensuing off-season, Jason Heyward was released and Willson Contreras left in free agency, leaving Kyle Hendricks as the only remaining player from their 2016 championship team.
 Additionally, fan-favorite Rafael Ortega was non-tendered, signaling a new chapter for the Cubs after two straight years of mediocrity.

 In an attempt to bolster the team for 2023, the Cubs made big moves in free agency, signing all-star, reigning gold glove shortstop Dansby Swanson to a seven-year, $177 million contract as well as former MVP Cody Bellinger to a one-year, $17.5 million deal.
 In addition, the ballclub added veterans such as Jameson Taillon, Trey Mancini, Mike Tauchman and Tucker Barnhart as well as trading for utility-man Miles Mastrobuoni.
 The team also extended key contributors from the previous season including Ian Happ, Nico Hoerner, and Drew Smyly.
 Despite these moves, the Cubs entered the 2023 season with low expectations.
 Projection systems such as PECOTA projected them to finish under .500 for the third year in a row.
 In May 2023, multiple top prospects were called up, namely Miguel Amaya, Matt Mervis, and Christopher Morel; although Mervis was eventually sent back down.
 After falling as far as 10 games below .500, the Cubs were propelled by an 8-game win streak versus the White Sox and Cardinals in late July, prompting the front office to become "buyers" at the August 1 trade deadline.
 Thus, the team acquired former-Cub Jeimer Candelario from the Nationals and reliever José Cuas from the Royals, firmly cementing their intent to compete and contend for postseason baseball.
 The team would set a run-scoring mark of 36 runs in back-to-back games, a mark not achieved since 1897 when the club was called the Colts.
 The Cubs were poised to earn a wild-card berth entering September 2023.
 However, the team lost 15 of their last 22 games and were eliminated from the playoffs after their penultimate game of the season.
 The Cubs finished the season with an 83–79 record.